-Whilst many clients appreciate the importance of having LPAs, there are still many individuals who think it will be ok if they just “wait and see” and that it’s a simple case of putting the documents in place if they start to lose capacity in the future.
+Whilst many clients appreciate the importance of having Lasting Powers of Attorney (LPAs), there are still many individuals who think it will be ok if they just “wait and see” and that it’s a simple case of putting the documents in place if they start to lose capacity in the future.
 The point is that by then it could all be too late and your relatives could find themselves knee deep in deputyship application papers and faced with the onerous task of annual reporting; not to mention the payment of application fees, supervision fees, deputy bonds…and the list goes on.

-The question of capacity is both time and subject specific.
-Just because Mum was having a bad day on Monday and was very confused, does not mean she cannot make an LPA on Friday when her capacity has improved.
-Similarly, Mr Bloggs may have capacity to make a Will because it is a process he is familiar with, having previously updated his Will on numerous occasions.
-However, this does not mean he will have capacity to complete an LPA – a process and document he has never encountered before and does not understand.
+The question of capacity is both time and subject-specific.
+Just because Mum was having a bad day on Monday and was very confused, does not mean she cannot make a Lasting Powers of Attorney (LPA) on Friday when her capacity has improved.
+Similarly, Mr Bloggs may have the capacity to make a Will because it is a process he is familiar with, having previously updated his Will on numerous occasions.
+However, this does not mean he will have the capacity to complete a Lasting Powers of Attorney (LPA) – a process and document he has never encountered before and does not understand.

 As a private client lawyer, I need to have regard to the Mental Capacity Act 2005 at all times.
 The legislation states that a person lacks capacity in relation to a matter if, at the material time, he is unable to make a decision for himself in relation to the matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.
 In practical terms, this means I need to know that my client is able to understand and retain the information I give to them.
 Beyond this, my client needs to weigh up the information to make their own decisions and effectively communicate their instructions.